KWARC/Kalah-Framework/README.md

 ### Setup of the Project:

-- Open Intelli J and install the Scala Plugin.
+- Open Intelli J and install the Scala plugin and restart Intelli J.
-- Click on open from Folder and choose the folder you cloned the Repo into.
+- Click on open from folder and choose the folder you cloned the Repo into.
+- Intelli J should now install the dependencies for the project from the sbt file, which might take some "long" time.

+___
+**If this is not happening, you might try these additional steps.**

 - Open file *"Kalah-Framework/src/main/scala/info/kwarc/teaching/AI/Kalah/Test"*, you will be ask which scala plugin should be used, choose the installed one.
 - Restart Intelli J
 - You will be ask to set the environments of Java and Scala.

 ![module_settings](images/set_sdks.png)

-- Set Java to *"1.8"* and the scala environment to the system environment you installed.
+- Set Java to *"1.8"* and the Scala environment to the system environment you installed.

 ![module_settings](images/choose_scala_env.png)

 - Now close Intelli J, delete the cloned repo and clone it fresh again.
-- Open Intelli J, click on open from Folder and choose the folder you cloned the Repo into.
+- Open Intelli J, click on open from folder and choose the folder you cloned the Repo into.
-- Intelli J should now install the dependencies for the project from the sbt file, which might take some "long" time.
-- If this is not the case remove the cloned folder and clone anew and  repeat the steps before.
+___

+**Continuing**

-- Now you right-click on the Top Folder in your Project Browser and on *"open module settings"*.
+- Now you right-click on the top folder in your project browser and on *"open module settings"*.

 ![module_settings](images/module_settings.png)

-- In Topic "Project" change the *"SDK version"* in the first drop-down menu to *"1.8"*.
+- In topic "Project" change the *"SDK version"* in the first drop-down menu to *"1.8"*.
-- On the Second drop-down menu change the *"Project language level"* to *"8 - Lambdas, type annotations etc"*.
+- On the second drop-down menu change the *"Project language level"* to *"8 - Lambdas, type annotations etc"*.

 ![project_settings](images/Project_settings.png)